Riada125/Project-3/README.md

 ```

-This enabled two large files to be created separately as well as a shorter seed script file.
+This enabled two large files to be created separately as well as a shorter user seed script file.
 The data created as follows:

 ```
 mongoose.connect(